 At a glance though, the specs make me reconsider—maybe the Life A1 could be the perfect workout companion.

-Editor’s note: this review was updated on November 25, 2021, to include mic poll results, an updated frequency response chart, expand the list of buying options, and updated scoring.
+Editor’s note: this review was updated on August 19, 2022, to update mic poll results, add FAQs, add EQ chart suggestion, expand the list of buying options, and update formatting.

 What’s it like to use the Anker Soundcore Life A1?